saewill/ATLAS/Complete Consistency Check/README.md

 ---

-Complete Consistency Check (CCC) is a tool developed within US ATLAS to perform consistency checking between ATLAS dataset and file catalogs and local stroage.
+Complete Consistency Check (CCC) is a tool developed within US ATLAS to perform consistency checking between ATLAS dataset and file catalogs and local storage.
+A detailed report is produced listing all files and datasets in inconsistent states.
+The report gives sufficient information to clean up inconsistencies, but does not itself make any changes to storage systems, file or dataset catalogs.
 Currently supported systems are DQ2, Rucio, generic disk, and dCache (PNFS/Chimera).
 Support for LFC has been deprecated.

 `ccc_pnfs_rucio.py` will download the list of datasets listed in DQ2 for a site, compute Rucio paths for each file in the datasets, and check that against what is in PNFS.
 It will